SerenaKim/GraphicEditor/readme.md

 11. Changing the thickness of a line
 12. Selecting colors based on the JColorChooser dialog
 13. Support for menu bar and menu
+14. Symmetry and Rotation of Objects
+15. Pixelate Objects